digbyk/vkproperty/README.md

-# vkproperty
+# Victoria Knight Property Search

-Victoria Knight Property Search Web Site
+This is the web site for http://www.vkpropertsearch.com